 Boutique brand design that flips the CPA-client dynamic

-Most CPA firms beg for clients.
-Little Fish Accounting makes clients apply.
-The “Apply” CTA signals exclusivity and flips the typical power dynamic.
+Little Fish Accounting uses an “Apply” CTA instead of the usual “Contact Us,” signaling exclusivity.
 An announcement bar mentions they’re onboarding new clients, reinforcing scarcity.

 Conversion is where it gets thin.
 No phone number, no chat, no embedded form on the homepage.
 The “Apply” framing works as positioning but could frustrate prospects who want to engage quickly.
-Social proof is limited to one named testimonial (Rachel Bosch, CEO of Fringe Professional Development) and a few badge logos.
+Social proof is limited to one named testimonial from a CEO and a few badge logos.

 David French CPA